-I don’t know who manages to keep their crayons in the original boxes–the darn things just end up dumped in a box.
-(Or is that just at my house?)
+I don’t know who manages to keep their crayons in the original boxes–the darn things just end up jumbled in a box.
+Or is that just at my house?

 We found this crayon caddy idea somewhere a few years back and blogged about it on the old St. Louis Motherhood blog.
 The old blog company, who, like Voldemort, shall remain unnamed, changed formats a few times and screwed up my slideshow.

 So I’m putting it here.
-Forgive me if the image quality is a little off–I’ve “recycled” photos from the old blog to my new format and I don’t think I used really big photos in the old days.
+Forgive me if the image quality is a little off–I’ve “recycled” photos from the old blog because I lost the originals.
+I’d remake the caddy with Mitch, but it’s awfully cute to see his little pre-schooler fingers in these shots!

 DIY Crayon Caddy

-Basically, you’ll need an empty tissue box, some paper tubes, scissors and glue.
+All you need is an empty tissue box, some paper tubes, scissors and glue.
 Stickers are a fun option to decorate the box easily.
 (We first did this craft when Mitch was a toddler.)

 You’ll cut the top off the tissue box and then cut the tubes down to size.
 Use a crayon for a height reference–you’ll want the crayons to stick out the top a little.